Byron Crawford

 Byron Garrison Crawford is a former television journalist and newspaper columnist from Louisville, Kentucky.

+Media career

 Crawford is best known for a continuing series of reports on WHAS-TV titled "On the Road," somewhat of a localized version of the series by the same name by Charles Kuralt for CBS.
 The feature was later syndicated as "Sideroads" to other television stations in Kentucky, Tennessee and Ohio.
 Before his "On the Road" series, Crawford was a news reporter for the station.
 He started in radio at WAKY in Louisville as a news reporter and moved to WCKY in Cincinnati, Ohio, as a reporter.
 He then joined WHAS Radio and Television as a reporter when the stations were still under the same ownership as The Courier-Journal.

 Crawford left WHAS in 1979 to become the Kentucky Columnist for The Courier-Journal newspaper, where his column was of a similar vein as his television work.
 He wrote the column three times each week until retiring in 2008.